-During the smelting of aluminum, there are several needs to enhance the performance by blowing inert gas to prevent oxidization with effective tools.
+During the smelting of aluminum, there are several needs to enhance the performance by blowing oxygen to prevent oxidization with effective tools.
 In the meantime, there is a requirement to check the temperature of melted aluminum in order to control the flow of the metal effectively.
 Eventually, the production process also requires tools with good performance to clean up spilled aluminum metal on the furnace walls and floor.
 It is optimal that aluminum producers can understand well what kind of Daiwa lance pipe can be used for each of their production steps to reduce cost and increase efficiency.

 In this blog, we will briefly explain the manufacturing process of aluminum refining and also introduce our lance pipes suitable for each step of production.

 There are numerous processes in the Aluminum production process, and we summarize the main major processes following:

 To make one tonne of alumina, two to three tonnes of bauxite are needed.
 During the digestion process, boiling caustic soda is applied to the bauxite to dissolve the minerals that contain aluminum.
 Through sedimentation, clarification separates the bauxite solids from the pregnant liquid.
 Crystallization in the precipitation stage removes alumina crystals from the liquid.
 Calcination is a roasting technique to get rid of any leftover water.

 - Step 2: Aluminum Smelting

 The Hall-Héroult technique is used to melt alumina into aluminum.
 One tonne of aluminum requires two tonnes of alumina to be produced.
 Alumina is put into specialized reduction cells known as pots with an electrolytic bath of molten salt known as cryolite at temperatures of around 960°C. The mixture is then injected with an electrical current of 400 KA or greater.
 Liquid aluminum collects in the bottom of the reduction cell as a result of this current rupturing the connection between the aluminum and oxygen atoms in alumina.